 In late April, 2018, we entered into the sixth amendment to our accounts receivable securitization program ("Securitization") dated as of October 27, 2010 with a group of conduit lenders, liquidity banks, and PNC Bank, National Association, as administrative agent, which provides for borrowings outstanding from time to time by certain of our subsidiaries in exchange for undivided security interests in their respective accounts receivable.
 The sixth amendment, among other things, extended the term of the Securitization program through April 26, 2021 and increased the borrowing capacity to \$450 million (from \$440 million previously).
-In July, 2020, we entered into the seventh amendment to the Securitization which temporarily waives a minimum borrowing requirement.
-Pursuant to the terms of our Securitization program, substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
+In July, 2020, we entered into the seventh amendment to the Securitization which temporarily waives a minimum borrowing requirement Pursuant to the terms of our Securitization program, substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
 We have accounted for this Securitization as borrowings.
 We maintain effective control over the Receivables since, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
-The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
+The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities and thus are not available to us except through our ownership interest in the special purpose entities.
+The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
 The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
-At June 30, 2020, we had no Securitization borrowings outstanding and, pursuant to the terms and conditions of the program, we had approximately \$378 million of available borrowing capacity.
+At September 30, 2020, we had no Securitization borrowings outstanding and we had \$450 million of available borrowing capacity.

-As of June 30, 2020, we had combined aggregate principal of \$1.1 billion from the following senior secured notes:
+As of September 30, 2020, we had combined aggregate principal of \$1.2 billion from the following senior secured notes:

-- \$700 million aggregate principal amount of 4.75% senior secured notes due in August, 2022 ("2022 Notes") which were issued as follows: - \$300 million aggregate principal amount issued on August 7, 2014 at par. - \$400 million aggregate principal amount issued on June 3, 2016 at 101.5% to yield 4.35%. - \$400 million aggregate principal amount of 5.00% senior secured notes due in June, 2026 ("2026 Notes") which were issued on June 3, 2016.
+- \$800 million aggregate principal amount of 2.65% senior secured notes due in October, 2030 ("2030 Notes") which were issued on September 21, 2020. - \$400 million aggregate principal amount of 5.00% senior secured notes due in June, 2026 ("2026 Notes") which were issued on June 3, 2016.

-Interest on the 2022 Notes is payable on February 1 and August 1 of each year until the maturity date of August 1, 2022.
 Interest on the 2026 Notes is payable on June 1 and December 1 until the maturity date of June 1, 2026.
-The 2022 Notes and 2026 Notes were offered only to qualified institutional buyers under Rule 144A and to non-U.S. persons outside the United States in reliance on Regulation S under the Securities Act of 1933, as amended (the "Securities Act").
-The 2022 Notes and 2026 Notes have not been registered under the Securities Act and may not be offered or sold in the United States absent registration or an applicable exemption from registration requirements.
+Interest on the 2030 Notes is payable on April 15 and October 15, commencing April 15, 2021, until the maturity date of October 15, 2030.
+The 2026 Notes and 2030 Notes were offered only to qualified institutional buyers under Rule 144A and to non-U.S. persons outside the United States in reliance on Regulation S under the Securities Act of 1933, as amended (the "Securities Act").
+The 2026 Notes and 2030 Notes have not been registered under the Securities Act and may not be offered or sold in the United States absent registration or an applicable exemption from registration requirements.